 CBD is already extremely popular in the places where it is legal, but can a person's use become compulsive beyond control?
 It's a reasonable question to ask.

-It passed the tests for addictiveness or of the potential for abuse and presented no negative attributes to the point:
+It passed the tests for addictiveness and for the potential for abuse, and presented no negative attributes:

-“An orally administered dose of 600mg of CBD did not differ from placebo on the scales of the Addiction Research Centre Inventory,” and, “a 16 item Visual Analogue Mood Scale, subjective level of intoxication or psychotic symptoms.”
+“An orally administered dose of 600 mg of CBD did not differ from placebo on the scales of the Addiction Research Centre Inventory, a 16 item Visual Analogue Mood Scale, subjective level of intoxication or psychotic symptoms.”

 CBD does indeed affect the mind, and there are many different neurotransmitter systems with which CBD has the potential to interact.
-According to the proper definition of psychoactive, we can’t deny that CBD fits.
-It just won’t get you stoned.
+According to the proper definition of psychoactive, we can't deny it—CBD fits.
+It just won't get you stoned.

-CBD should probably get a new style of language when we talk about its effect.
-Non-intoxicating is one that Dr. Ethan Russo, a long-time cannabinoid researcher seems to like.
-Dr. Russo might be one of the most quoted researchers on the subject of CBD’s qualifications.
-His interest in CBD goes back to the ’60s when its chemical structure was first distinguished.
+We should probably develop a new style of language when we talk about the effects of CBD.
+Non-intoxicating is one that Dr. Ethan Russo, a long-time cannabinoid researcher, seems to like.
+Dr. Russo might be one of the most quoted researchers on the subject of CBD's qualifications.
+His interest in CBD goes back to the '60s when its chemical structure was first distinguished.